 comment.
 This version of the plugin does not support manual insertion, because, frankly, no decent WordPress theme is lacking

 wp_head anymore.
 If yours is, get a new theme.
-I’m not supporting bad code (not even if it’s mine).
+I’m not supporting bad code (unless it’s mine).

 Q. Why did this start with version 2?